MicrosoftDocs/azure-reference-other/studio-module-reference/train-model.md

     Examples might be a credit risk score, the projected time to failure for a hard drive, or the forecasted number of calls to a call center on a given day or time.
 If you do not choose a numeric column, you might get an error.

-    -   If you do not specify which label column to use, Azure Machine Learning will try to infer which is the appropriate label column, by using the metadata of the dataset.
+    -   If you do not specify which label column to use, Machine Learning will try to infer which is the appropriate label column, by using the metadata of the dataset.
 If it picks the wrong column, use the column selector to correct it.

     > [!TIP]
     > If you have trouble using the Column Selector, see the article [Select Columns in Dataset](select-columns-in-dataset.md) for tips.
 It describes some common scenarios and tips for using the **WITH RULES** and **BY NAME** options.